Esophageal cancer incidence is increasing across the developed world. Men are considerably more likely than women to develop the disease.

 - hiatal hernia (adenocarcinoma)

-- FHx of esophageal, stomach, oral, or pharyngeal cancer (squamous cell carcinoma)
+- family history of esophageal or other cancer (squamous cell carcinoma)

 - low socioeconomic status

 - high-temperature beverages and foods (squamous cell carcinoma)